roonie007/axiod/README.md

 - Make http requests from node.js
 - Supports the Promise API
-- Intercept request and response [TODO]
+- Intercept request and response
-- Transform request and response data [TODO]
+- Transform request and response data
 - Automatic transforms for JSON data
+- Cancel requests [Waiting for deno support of Fetch Abort using signal and AbortController]

 ## Usage